rjankie/qafedev.github.io/04_WritingWebApplications.md

   <tr>
     <td>ontimer</td>
     <td>
-When the ontimer is slected, the event will be triggered when the time-out parameter, specified in milliseconds, is reached.
+When the ontimer is selected, the event will be triggered when the time-out parameter, specified in milliseconds, is reached.
 Additional listener parameters can be added to control the behaviour by adding the following elements in the body of the listener: